-ACTION TASK COMPLETION INDICATORS RESPONSIBILITY TIMEFRAME 4.1 Ensure prospective pet owners have access to information on appropriate breed selection and animal management responsibilities Information provided on Council's website and other promotional material available at Customer Service Offices Customer Service June 2015 4.2 Encourage the community to provide their dog with appropriate etiquette/obedience training.
-Provide links on Council's website and other promotional material Information provided on Council's website and other promotional material Customer Service June 2015 4.3 Prepare material on how to minimise excessive barking problems from developing.
-Include in website and other promotional material.
-Prepare a press release for rotational inclusion in local media Material prepared on minimising excessive barking problems from developing and incorporated into Council provided information Local Laws Ongoing 4.4 Encourage all schools in the Shire to participate in the State Government's schools visitation program Letter to each school in the Shire School Participation Local Laws Annual 4.5 Identify any locally provided dog training and puppy preschool programs and include links on Council's website Information provided on web Local Laws Customer Service June 2014
+ACTION TASK COMPLETION INDICATORS RESPONSIBILITY TIMEFRAME 4.1 Ensure prospective pet owners have access to information on appropriate breed selection and animal management responsibilities Information provided on Council's website and other promotional material available at Customer Service Offices Customer Service June 2018 4.2 Encourage the community to provide their dog with appropriate etiquette/obedience training.
+Provide links on Council's website and other promotional material Information provided on Council's website and other promotional material Customer Service June 2018 4.3 Prepare material on how to minimise excessive barking problems from developing.
+Material prepared on minimising excessive barking problems from developing and incorporated into Council provided information Local Laws Ongoing 5.
+CONFINEMENT OF DOGS AND CATS OBJECTIVE: Ensure dogs are confined to their property Encourage cats to be confined to their property y